kasas/wezaam-challenge-be/SOLUTION.md

 ##INSTALATION OF PLUGINS AND DEPENDENCIES

-We use jacoco maven plugin in order to see the coverage of the unit testing realised.
-We are going to use junit with mockito and jupiter in other to perform our unit testing.
+I use jacoco maven plugin in order to see the coverage of the unit testing realised.
+I am going to use junit with mockito and jupiter in other to perform our testing.

-We are going to specify the hypothesis of our test in order to iterate all over the solution to get the right solution.
+I am going to specify the hypothesis of our test in order to iterate all over the solution to get the right solution.

-We have also installed the lombok library in order to get rid of boilerplate code in Java.
+I have also installed the lombok library in order to get rid of boilerplate code in Java.

 ##COMMENTS